When should I call my doctor or midwife, or come to the hospital?

 • If you are cramping or your water breaks and you are booked for a c-section, do not eat or drink until you have been seen in the Assessment Room.

-Note: Pinkish mucous discharge “show” may indicate that labour will start soon.
+Note: Pinkish/redish/brown mucous/sticky discharge “show” may indicate that labour will start soon.
 However, “show” sometimes occurs a few days before labour begins.
-You may also experience some “bloody show” following a vaginal examination by your health care provider.
+You may also experience some “bloody show” or light vaginal spotting following a vaginal examination by your health care provider.
 It is not necessary to call your health care provider or come to the hospital at this stage if this is your only symptom.

 What will happen when I arrive at the hospital?